-If you’re not careful, the influx of PTO requests can leave your company short-staffed when business is typically buzzing.
+If you’re not careful, the increased PTO requests can leave your company short-staffed when business is typically buzzing.
 To avoid this problem, there are a few things you can do.
 First, try to automate as much of your business as possible.
 Not only will this help streamline your normal day-to-day operations, but it will also make it easier to keep things running smoothly when you have employees out on vacation.

 Cross-training is another great way to prepare for increased PTO requests.
 By training your employees to do different tasks, you can ensure that critical functions are still being taken care of even when key team members are out.